alexamist/conffit/README.md

 - **Parameters to fit** - look carefully to the mol2 file definitions!
-  - usage: atom TYPES | atom NAMES | range for generation of random conformations | N (terms, only in dihedral case) *Bonds in Angstrom, angles and dihedral in degrees *N (terms) is how many sets of barrier, phase and multiplicity are necessary to discribe some dihedral that you wanna fit.
+  - usage: atom TYPES | atom NAMES | range for generation of random conformations | N (terms, only in dihedral case)
+  - Bonds in Angstrom, angles and dihedral in degrees
+  - N (terms) is how many sets of barrier, phase and multiplicity are necessary to discribe some dihedral that you wanna fit
    - If you have MORE THAN 1 residue, conffit.sh will need modifications in tleap input file for conformers generation!
    - if you don't wan't some parameter fitting, remove its section completely!

 *Example:*